-From investors wanting more bang for their buck to increasing reporting responsibilities like under MiFID II, asset managers are facing challenges on all sides at the moment.
+From investors wanting more bang for their buck to increasing responsibilities for MiFID II transaction reporting, asset managers are facing challenges on all sides at the moment.
 Of course, the ultimate goal is to deliver absolute returns for their investors, but delivering these returns in the face of an investor shift to passive and against the backdrop of regulatory complexity is no easy task.

 This two-pronged compliance and investor challenge has led many to turn towards that age-old cost cutting solution – outsourcing.
 Currently, firms are looking at what aspects of their business they want to outsource, and what they want to keep in-house: some are even considering a hybrid model for certain aspects.
 According to recent research from PwC, over two thirds of European asset managers have already outsourced various reporting functions.

 But while the function can be delegated, the cold hard truth is that the responsibility for accurate and timely MiFID II transaction reporting is firmly back in the court of the asset manager.
 With this in mind, how exactly do investment firms continue to manage reporting efficiently while staying compliant and providing value to investors?

 There is no simple answer, but the first thing asset managers need to do is get to grips with the exactly how MiFID II affects them.
 Once the rules come into play, the industry will witness a whole new array of classification schemes, which will require asset managers to restructure their reporting processes.
 At the heart of this is the need for new data sets.
 These can range from new reference data, to instrument-level definitions.
 For example, a portfolio manager may have to show a complete audit trail of trading positions that have been taken for a complex bond instrument.
 This could include a vast amount of detail such as who has contributed to the price, and information regarding why the price hasn’t moved significantly over time.
 If this wasn’t enough, proof as to when and for how long the bond could be considered liquid, also needs to be documented.